endurantgames/cosmiclegends/src/classes/wheelman.md

     Choose one Personal Power Word from the Inventor Class Personal Power Words List or the Construct Class Personal Power Words List, and add it as a Vehicle Scene Power Word.

+    [Inventor]{.crossover}
+    Whenever
-Whenever you add a new Vehicle Scene Power Word, you can choose from the Inventor Class Personal Power Words List, the Vehicle Scene Power Words List, or the Construct Class Personal Power Words List; such Power
+    you add a new Vehicle Scene Power Word, you can choose from the Inventor Class Personal Power Words List, the Vehicle Scene Power Words List, or the Construct Class Personal Power Words List; such Power